 BA Politics (1st), University of Teesside

 Mark studied ancient Greek philosophy but has since widened his interests to more general Greek history and the ancient Americas.
 He loves visiting and reading about historic sites and transforming that experience into free articles accessible to all.

 Mark studied ancient Greek philosophy with a particular focus on Plato but has since widened his interests to include all things ancient Greek.
-Special interests are the Minoan civilization, 5th century Classical Athens and Mesoamerica.
+Special interests are the Minoan civilization, 5th century Classical Athens, Mesoamerica, and ancient Andean cultures.
 He is also interested in ancient pottery and what these everyday objects can reveal about past lives and traditions.
 Having lived in France and the Czech Republic, been a frequent visitor to Greece, and now based in Italy, he is a great believer in Jacque-Yves Cousteau’s maxim: Il Faut aller voir - we must go and look for ourselves - and hopes his articles and photos will inspire visitors to AHE to do the same.